TRexThunder/TRexThunder/README.md

 # Hi there :wave:, I am Tirth Golwala
 ## Student
-Sophomore at the Indian Institute of Technology, Delhi, pursuing BTech in Mathematics and Computing
+I am a sophomore at the Indian Institute of Technology, Delhi, pursuing BTech in Mathematics and Computing

 ✉️ You can reach me at [tpgolwala@gmail.com](tpgolwala@gmail.com)